readthedocs/readthedocs.org/readthedocs/proxito/README.rst

 path prefix:
    The path prefix of the URL without version or language, for a normal project this is ``/``, and for subprojects this is ``/projects/<subproject-alias>/``.
-   This prefix can be different for project defining their own urlconf.
+   This prefix can be different for project defining a custom prefix.

 .. code:: text